BatuhanTheFutureSoftwareDev/DSA210Project/README.md

 The goal is to uncover patterns in my Twitter activity, such as tweeting, retweeting, and engagement levels, and to explore correlations with public sentiment and trends during these critical events.

+## Motivation

+As an active Twitter user, I’ve observed how my activity fluctuates during key socio-political and natural events, such as elections and disasters.
+This project is driven by my curiosity to explore how my Twitter usage correlates with such events and to understand the broader implications of digital engagement during crises.
+By analyzing this data, I hope to gain insights into how individuals like myself interact with critical moments in history, contributing to the larger discourse on the role of social media in modern society

 ## Dataset

 __Personal Twitter Data__